Robert W. Cox

-Robert Warburton Cox CM (1926 – October 9, 2018) was a Canadian scholar of political science and a former United Nations officer.
-He was cited as one of the intellectual leaders, along with Susan Strange, of the British School of International Political Economy and was still active as a scholar after his formal retirement, writing and giving occasional lectures.
+Robert Warburton Cox CM (1926 – October 9, 2018) was a Canadian scholar of International Political Economy and a former United Nations officer.
+He was cited as one of the intellectual leaders, along with Susan Strange, of the British School International Political Economy and was still active as a scholar after his formal retirement, writing and giving occasional lectures.
 He was professor emeritus of political science and social and political thought at York University.